Nschess/Nschess/README.md

               <span class="gentle-badge">Fun first</span>
             </div>
             <h3 id="gentleStartTitle">Gentle Start Coach</h3>
-            <p>New players do not need to study everything at once.
-Pick your mood, get a tiny quest, and stop when you finish it.
+            <p>Take a 2-minute skill assessment, then get a personalized path for today.
 A good day can be just one clear idea.</p>
             <ul class="gentle-checklist">
               <li><span>1</span><strong>Learn one idea, not ten.</strong></li>
               <li><span>2</span><strong>Play or solve once to feel it.</strong></li>